datanav/docs/getting-started.rst

 Then click on **Execute**.
 We have now created a sample table with some properties with values.

-Head back to your Dev node.
+Head back to your 'Requested private trial node'.
 Now you can create a new pipe that pulls this table from the database.

 .. image:: images/getting-started/new-pipe-db.png
     :width: 800px